SelfCareMap

 1. Reduces Muscle Soreness (DOMS)

-Delayed Onset Muscle Soreness (DOMS)—that achy, stiff feeling 24–72 hours after intense training—is a major barrier to consistent training.
+Delayed Onset Muscle Soreness, or DOMS, is that achy, stiff feeling that occurs 24 to 72 hours after intense training.
+It is often caused by eccentric muscle contractions and micro trauma to the muscle fibers.
+This soreness is a major barrier to consistent training because it limits your range of motion and reduces power output.
 Multiple studies show cold water immersion significantly reduces perceived muscle soreness compared to passive rest.

 2. Decreases Inflammation & Oxidative Stress